Welcome to The Storied Recipe!

 What To Expect (Flavor, Texture, and Look)

 - Rai says, “This is a pretty foolproof recipe and will taste absolutely delicious despite how thin or thick they are.
-However, the perfect fried malpua is soft and a little thick in the middle with thin, crispy edges.“
+However, the perfect fried Malpua is soft and a little thick in the middle with thin, crispy edges.“

 - For crunch and richness, include pistachios, cashew nuts, or dried fruit on top.